-I’ve come to believe we have a Civil Right to be presumed FIT & EQUAL parents to our children, unless you are convicted in a criminal court of being a demonstrated threat to your kids.
+I’ve come to believe we have a Human Right to be presumed FIT & EQUAL parents to our children, unless you are convicted in a criminal court of being a demonstrated threat to your kids.
 Good, average, and poor parents are all FIT & EQUAL parents.

 Why?
 Because one foundation of morality is the supremacy of individual conscience – what many know as “let your conscience be your guide.”
 What more natural obligation does any parent have than to care for their own kids?
 To be present in their lives in the many roles that only a parent can fill.

 1778.
 Conscience is a judgment of reason whereby the human person recognizes the moral quality of a concrete act that he is going to perform, is in the process of performing, or has already completed.
 In all he says and does, man is obliged to follow faithfully what he knows to be just and right….

 1782.
 Man has the right to act in conscience and in freedom so as personally to make moral decisions.
 “He must not be forced to act contrary to his conscience.
 Nor must he be prevented from acting according to his conscience….”

 A second precept says any law which stops us from acting according to a “well formed” conscience is immoral.
 Is it any wonder parents and children unjustly separated find it one of the most painful and disruptive experiences of their lives?

 While it is difficult to compare Civil/Human Rights; what would you find more disturbing: being told to sit in the back of the bus, not being allowed to vote, or ordered to no longer hug the child you love?